eepek/drafthelper/README.md

 The **initial** functionality for draft helper is to give instant advice which remaining players have the highest *ECR*.

+More functionality will be added if time permits
 ## Tehtävät

 ### Viikko 1